open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 ### CHEATS

 A staple feature of Jak and Daxter games that only got introduced in Jak II, now in the first game thanks to contributions from the OpenGOAL community.
-We won't spoil the various cheats here, but here's just a quick sneak peek...
+We won't spoil the various cheats, but here's just a quick sneak peek...

 ![](./img/cheats_example.png)